Compact periods of Eisenstein series of orthogonal groups of rank one: Introduction

+\end{prop*} We shall see the inner period can be simplified further, essentially reducing the original problem to the case where $\ph_\om=\ph_s$ is obtained from a Hecke character with the same local parameter $s$ everywhere: \begin{prop*} Let $\ph=\ph_s\cdot\eta$ be as above and $\al=(n+1)s$.
+Up to correction factors at finitely many places, the period against the constant function is

+The set of bad primes consists of all archimedean primes and all factors of $2\De$. \end{prop*}

+Clearly, this period is nonzero if and only if $(\eta,1)_\Th\ne0$.
+Section \ref{s:gen} discusses $(E_\ph,F)_H$ in the general case.

-Those periods fit into the Gross--Prasad conjecture \cite{GrPr1, GrPr2, GrPr3} on the periods of $\SO(n+1)$--automorphic forms over $\SO(n)$.
-Ichino and Ikeda \cite{IcIk} discuss further details and broader context is provided in papers by Jacquet, Lapid, Offen, and/or Rogawski \cite{JaLaRo,LaRo,LaOf}, and surveys by Gross, Reeder \cite{GrRe}, and Jiang \cite{Ji}.
+These findings fit into the Gross--Prasad conjecture on periods of $\SO(n+1)$--automorphic forms over $\SO(n)$.
+In the case at hand, the conjecture \cites{GrPr1, GrPr2, GrPr3} predicts that a representation of $\gO(n+2)$ occurs in a representation of $\gO(n+3)$ if and only if the corresponding tensor product $L$-function is nonzero on $\Re s=\frac12$.
+Ichino and Ikeda \cite{IcIk} discuss further details and broader context is provided in papers by Jacquet, Lapid, Offen, and/or Rogawski \cites{JaLaRo,LaRo,LaOf}, and surveyed by Gross, Reeder \cite{GrRe}, and Jiang \cite{Ji}.

-In section~\ref{s:setup}, we unwind the period into an Euler product.
-In section~\ref{s:na:setup}, we show how to evaluate the local factor at good non-archimedean places (those where both $2$ and the discriminant $\De$ of the quadratic form on $k^{n+2}$ are units) and in the subsequent sections we carry out the calculations for different dimensions $n$ (at good places, $n$ and $\De$ are complete invariants of a quadratic form).
-In section~\ref{s:gen}, we adapt the calculation to Eisenstein series obtained from an unramified Hecke character and to periods

-against a form $F$ on $\Hq$.
-In section~\ref{s:const}, we use the same methods to evaluate (the local factors of) the constant term of $E_\ph$.

-The periods of Eisenstein series may suggest what to expect for the periods of cuspforms---moreover, as discussed, e.g.,\ by Garrett \cite{Ga}, the periods of a cuspform are nonzero only under stringent conditions and then, almost everywhere, the cuspform generates locally the same type of degenerate principal series as the Eisenstein series considered here.
-We would rely also on $(\gO(n+1),\gO(n))$ being a Gelfand pair, a fact conjectured by J.~Bernstein some years ago and established by Aizenbud, Gourevitch, and Sayag \cite{AiGoSa}.
+These same periods (called there global Shintani functions) were used by Murase and Sugano \cite{MuSu} to obtain and study integral expressions for standard $L$-functions of the orthogonal group.